-The inflatable curtain IC (Inflatable Curtain) is part of the SIPS system (p.
-38).
-It is fitted along the headlining on both sides and helps protect the driver and passengers in the car's outer seats.
+The inflatable curtain IC (Inflatable Curtain) is a part of the SIPS system (p.
+35).
+It is fitted in the headlining along both sides of the roof and protects the car's occupants sitting in the outer seats.
 A sufficiently violent collision trips the sensors and the inflatable curtain is inflated.